gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The tiger's tail twitched.
 "Reeve?
-Any idea why a mob of chimpanzees would be creeping around the village?"
+Any idea why a mob of gorillas would be creeping around the village?"

 "We call them trolls here, thank you," Indy said, her voice full of polite steel.